 She showed us the challenges she faced.
 So for example, the difficulties in accessing some documents she was sent.
 The technical fixes to her issues were so simple but people just weren’t aware of the impact of their work.

 It was a real lightbulb moment for us.
-We gathered together the whole council in a workshop and asked them about their understanding of digital accessibility, and what they thought their responsibilities towards it were.
+We gathered together a good cross-section of staff from across a range of council services in a workshop and asked them about their understanding of digital accessibility.
+We also asked what they thought their responsibilities towards it were.